arpit467/Student-Manager-CRUD/README.md

-# Student Manager CRUD App
+# Student Manager CRUD Website

 A web app to manage student data using Node.js, Express, MongoDB, and a simple frontend.